 This finally happened in 2013 when Taryn wrote Sassy Jam (unpublished) which won Varuna House’s Writing Fellowship later that year and then in 2014, the same novel won the Publishing Introduction Program with Varuna House in conjunction with Scribe Publishing.
 Taryn was also awarded a local art’s council grant for promising new artist.
 Taryn finished the three book Sassy Series (unpublished) before turning to the world of tennis and telling Harper's story.
 The Harper Effect was one of the winners in Pitch Wars USA 2015 and was short-listed for the Publishing Pathways competition run by Varuna House in conjunction with Pan Macmillan Publishing in February 2016.
 Pan Macmillan offered Taryn a two-book deal and published The Harper Effect in December 2017 in Australia, and Skyhorse Publishing took it to the American market in June 2018.
 Taryn's second YA novel, The Astrid Notes, was published in 2019.

-Taryn also writes outside of the YA market, turning her hand to romantic suspense.
+Taryn also writes outside of the YA market, turning her hand to romantic suspense in The Tide Trilogy.
+Currently, she is researching and writing a historical novel set in the world of female artists in 1800 Paris.

 The Astrid Notes